Gold or Silver as an Investment

 Insurance and safe storage

-Storing the commodity presents some challenges.
+Storing the commodity of gold or silver presents some challenges.
 You can keep it in a shoebox at home (we don’t recommend it), in a safety deposit box, or a third-party storage firm.
 Each poses advantages, and natural concerns.

-Storing Gold at home keeps it within reach should you need it quickly; however, if you lose a Gold bar, it’s probably gone for good.
+Storing gold or silver at home keeps it within reach should you need it quickly; however, if you lose a Gold bar, it’s probably gone for good.
 They don’t come with certificates of replacement for a small administrative fee.
 Too, there’s the potential for reduced liquidity.
-Gold bars need refining [increasing your expenses] before selling.
+Gold or silver bars need refining [increasing your expenses] before selling.

 Silver- Pros and Cons